EverQuest expansions: The Shadows of Luclin

 On Luclin, the Shissars built the temple of Ssraeshza - home of the powerful Emperor Ssraeshza (powerful enough to slay gods according to game lore).
 To protect themselves from the Greenmist, the Shissars magically sealed the Grey, a place where no atmosphere exists, and built their temple.
 Ssraeshza Temple (also known as Ssra) is part of the access to the high-end zone of Vex Thal.
 Defeating the Emperor required completion of a key "quest" inside the zone, requiring the player(s) to track down, kill, and collect many other items, as well as collecting special weapons which did special damage to the emperor; The Emperor is immune to regular weapons, making the special weapons necessary for his death.
 Such weapons were introduced with SoL and are referred to as Bane Weapons.
 Later on, a Shadow Knight only quested weapon was introduced in Cabilis and called the Greenmist (Sacred Khukri of Rile), the most powerful Shissar-bane weapon.

 In the United States, The Shadows of Luclin sold 360,000 copies ($9.9 million) by August 2006, after its release in December 2001.
 It was the country's 46th best-selling computer game between January 2000 and August 2006.
 Combined sales of all EverQuest computer games released between January 2000 and August 2006 had reached 2.7 million units in the United States by the latter date.

-The Shadows of Luclin holds a 86% rating on GameRankings.
+The Shadows of Luclin holds an 86% rating on GameRankings.